Adaptive wireless power transfer in mobile Ad Hoc networks: Adaptive algorithms and experimental evaluation

 We have also experimented with many different values for the number of agents, their battery, as well as the initial energy of the charger.
 Our results are scalable in the sense that these parameters seem to affect only the network lifetime (it is either increased or decreased) and not the relative performance of the algorithms.
 Indicatively, Figure~\ref{fig:different-number-of-agents} showcases the performance of our adaptive algorithms, in terms of the number of working agents, when there are $80$, $100$ and $120$ agents, respectively.
 We remark that, by keeping the network area size fixed and changing the number of agents, we essentially create networks of different densities.
+However, for networks that operate in larger areas, our setting (using a single static adaptive charger) clearly does not scale well and may result in poor charging performance; see the related discussion in the next section.